 Written by Agastya Sharma, a grade 6 student (junior editor I Kid You Not).

 The cricket community suffered a hard blow on the 24th of September.
-Dean Jones, a famous; known or talked about by many people cricketer and commentator, passed away due to a heart attack on Thursday.
+Dean Jones, a renowned cricketer and commentator, passed away due to a heart attack on Thursday.

 He was a much loved and respected person in the cricket fraternity.
 He will be missed.